 3. DECENTRALIZATION OF CONVENTIONAL LEADERSHIP ROLES

 Leaders in the traditional church today are tasked with the responsibility of planning and carrying out all of what happens in a worship service meeting.
 They prepare and deliver sermons, they select and deliver the songs, they lead the prayers, they dictate the start and end of each service element, and they alone give revelations and share teachings of the faith.
 We usually call the delivery of all these different acts/elements during the service as doing the work of the “ministry”.
 The leaders minister to the congregants.
 The congregants sit, listen, observe, and receive what is being ministered to them.
-It’s a producer/consumer model.
+It is unmistakably a producer/consumer model.

 This raises an interesting point to consider: